 LETs’ support through pre-agreed operating procedures and training includes:

 - Logistics specialists (e.g. airport coordinators, airport managers and warehouse managers)

 - Logistics services (e.g. airlift, trucking, customs management)

-In 2008-2012, LETs deployed in Mozambique, Myanmar, Haiti, Philippines, Indonesia, Pakistan & Chile.
+In 2008-2013, LETs deployed in the Philippines, Mozambique, Myanmar, Haiti, Indonesia, Pakistan & Chile.
 LETs have also carried out Logistcs Preparedness Assessments in several high-risk areas around the world on behalf of the cluster.
 Around 150 trained volunteers are currently on standby.